The Best 4 Day Vancouver Itinerary by a Local

 Joe Forte's Seafood & Chop House

 This legendary Vancouver dining spot may be a little high in the price range, but it's worth it.
-At this San Francisco styled seafood grill, you can try the best oysters in Vancouver, luxurious seafood towers, and perfectly cooked steak.
+At this San Francisco-style seafood grill, you can try the best oysters in Vancouver, luxurious seafood towers, and much more.

 Accompany your meal with one of over 300 wine choices from their well-curated wine list.
 The relaxed and high-class atmosphere, award-winning food, and impeccable service make it the perfect place for your last dinner in the city.

-Places to stay close to the Joe Fortes Seafood & Chop House
+🏨 Stay in close proximity to Joe Fortes Seafood & Chop House

 Give us feedback about this article